 Of the four expeditions mentioned here, the three continental ones produced illustrated books in French and German (below).
 If you don’t read either language any better than me, the big-format Croisiere des Sables is a good one to get – mostly pictures and under a tenner on abebooks last time I looked.

-Even though Tom Sheppard has published a couple of lavish Sahara picture books on his own travels, it looks like we’ll never get a full account of the JSE 101 crossing.
+Even though Tom Sheppard has published a couple of lavish Sahara picture books on his own travels, it looks like we’ll never get a full account of the JSE 101 crossing (but see below).
 There was an appropriately dry expedition report for the Geographical Journal in 1976 which you can read on JSTOR (map below).

 My own lateral crossings